nholstein/opentitan.rs/BUILD.md

        instead using `riscv32imc-unknown-none-elf`, even if the config JSON was identical.

+## Customizing the linker

+Linking a bare-metal binary requires two items not provided by `cargo`:

+ * the linker script defining the system memory layout

+   This is passed with the `-T` option to GCC/ld.
+Cargo makes it surprisingly difficult to pass any option other than `-l` and `-L`, adding this single argument to the `ld` command line requires jumping through some hoops.

+ * the CRT and startup routines in assembly code

+   This must be assembled by either GCC or `as`.
+This can be a standalone file or a macro using [`global_asm!()`](https://doc.rust-lang.org/beta/unstable-book/library-features/global-asm.html).
+   The second option is transparent to the linker and eliminates the need to invoke an external assembler; the CRT is included automatically in the compiled Rust objects passed to the linker.

+   A standalone assembly file likely needs preprocessing to strip out comments. `gcc` or `cc -E - | as` do this, but introduces one more dependency on the developer's machine.
+In contrast, inline assembly in Rust may include comments as desired.

+   Additionally, a standlone assembly file must be built outside of the normal Cargo flow.
+Whether this is prebuilt by `make`, compiled by `build.rs`, or included in the linker step, this introduces additional complexity and dependency resolution.
+Use of `global_asm!()` defers this work to Cargo's standard depedency tree.

+## Running strip/objdump

+This step could _theorectically_ be mixed into the customized linker command, but this is probably better left as an external step by `make` or `meson`.

+## Dependencies and integration into a build system

+Rustc generates dependency files during its compilation step.
+These are in the `.d` format used by GCC to record its `#include` dependencies, and is essentially a pared-down set of `make` dependencies.
+This format is understood by some additional tools such as `ninja`.
+This could allow an external build manager to invoke `cargo` only when a build file has changed.

+Unfortunately, I only saw this generated a on per-crate basis, and this did not include cross-crate dependencies.
+Nor did I find any listing of all the generated dependency files.
+This means while it might be possible to know which Rust source files are used, there's no means to tell what then requires a rebuild outside of a `find target -name '*.d'`.

+In practice, this might not matter.
+It might be sufficient to either call `cargo` when any Rust file changes, or simply on every build.

 ## Cargo xbuild vs. rustup target install

 The two options listed above require different Rust installation steps.